-WHO MUST FILE: Annually, an estate or trust that distributes New Mexico allocable net income taxable to its beneficiaries is a Pass-Through Entity (PTE) subject to withholding tax pursuant to the Oil and Gas Proceeds and Pass-Through Entity Withholding Tax Act (Sections 7-3A-1 through 7-3A-9 NMSA 1978).
+WHO MUST FILE: In a given year, an estate or trust that distributes New Mexico allocable net income taxable to its beneficiaries is a Pass-Through Entity (PTE) subject to withholding tax pursuant to the Oil and Gas Proceeds and Pass-Through Entity Withholding Tax Act (Sections 7-3A-1 through 7-3A-10 NMSA 1978).
 As a PTE, the estate or trust is required to withhold from the non-resident beneficiary's share of taxable New Mexico net income.